Ekmel Özbay: Biography

 Since 2002, he is a topical editor of the journal Optics Letters.
 He has published 410 journal articles and 435 international conference proceedings.
 His publications have received more than 11500 citations according to the Web of Science. Özbay holds 2 patents in the area of photonic crystals.
 His recent review article on plasmonics appeared as an invited review article in Jan.
 13th 2006 issue of Science.
 Currently, he is principal investigator and executive committee member of 3 EU-FP projects: STREP project EU-DALHM (Development and Analysis of Left Handed Materials), NoE-PHOREMOST (Nanophotonics to realize Molecular-Scale Technologies), and NoE-METAMORPHOSE (MetaMaterials Organized for radio, millimeter wave, and PHOtonic Superlattice Engineering).
 He is currently acting as the national delegate for Turkey in the program committee of EU-NMP (nanotechnologies, manufacturing and processes) which is in the process of preparing the workprogramme for EU-FP7.
 Besides the EU projects, he is principal investigator on 25 national projects supported by various funding agencies.
 He has worked with various high-tech companies in USA, Europe and Turkey.

 Awards

-Özbay was the 1997 recipient of the Adolph Lomb Medal of the Optical Society of America and in 2005 of the European Union Descartes Science award.
-He is also the recipient of the 1995 Parlar Foundation young scientist, 1996 Tugac foundation technology development, 1997 TUBITAK young scientist, and 1998 Sedat Simavi Foundation Science awards.
+Özbay was the 1997 recipient of the Adolph Lomb Medal of the Optical Society of America and in 2005 of the European Union Descartes Science Award.
+He is also the recipient of the 1995 METU Parlar Foundation Young Scientist Award, 1996 Tugac Foundation Technology Development Award, 1997 TÜBİTAK Young Scientist Award, and 1998 Sedat Simavi Foundation Science Award.
+In 2024, he won the METU Parlar Foundation Science Award.

 Personal life

 Outside of the workplace, Özbay has a number of children.
-He's also a keen and well-credited sportsman, having participating in Turkish open Tennis events and regional competitions.